UMDhodi/PostGram/README.md

 # ✨PostGram

 Discover our innovative social media platform, a culmination of my 6th-semester college project.
 Boasting a user-friendly interface, rich features, and seamless design, it simplifies post creation and exploration.
 With a robust authentication system and React Query for swift data fetching, it offers an unparalleled user experience.
-Join our active Discord community of 27,000+ members for support and collaboration.
 Explore the future of social media – it's not just a project; it's a journey!

 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)